featherweight/featherweight.github.io/_content/concept-testing.md

 Featherweight tests double as example usage of all framework abilities.

-{ include note.html type="protip" text="If you are new to Featherweight, start by perusing the tests.
-They double as examples, contain clarifying commentary on behavior, and illustrate framework abilities." }
+{% include note.html type="protip" body="If you are new to Featherweight, start by perusing the tests.
+They double as examples, contain clarifying commentary on behavior, and illustrate framework abilities." %}

 ## Running the Tests from the IDE